glenoverby/gpsdo/README.md

 # gpsdo
 A GPS Disciplined Oscillator Controller

+**There is a newer version of this project in my 'gpsdo3' repository.**

 This is a microcontroller based GPS disciplined oscillator.

 The purpose of this device is to synchronize a 10MHz voltage controlled